JamieHeather/stitchr/README.md

 * Functional leader sequences usually have lengths that are multiples of 3.
 They don't need to be, but if they're not the V gene will need to account for it to maintain the reading frame.
 * The 3' nucleotide of the J gene is the first nucleotide of the first codon of the constant region.
 * Constant regions in default settings are trimmed by the script to run up to the codon just before the first stop codon.
-This is not required, and stop codons can be left in if desired, but care must be taken if the intention is to use ```thimble``` with these genes to make bicistronic expression constructs.
-It's recommended to leave stop codons off any constant regions added to additional-genes.fasta, and then provide them in ```thimble``` instead as needed.
+This is not required, and stop codons can be left in if desired, but care must be taken if the intention is to use `thimble` with these genes to make bicistronic expression constructs.
+It's recommended to leave stop codons off any constant regions added to additional-genes.fasta, and then provide them in `thimble` instead as needed.
 * Most of the gene sequence and format checks cannot be applied, so extra care must be taken to ensure input genes are valid.
 For instance, using the `-xg` flag automatically sets the `-sc` flag, which skips the usual constant region frame check (as ```stitchr``` doesn't know what frame is intended, see below).
 * Extra genes added via the additional-genes.fasta file are supplemented to the working dictionaries in ```stitcher``` *after* IMGT gene sequences are read in; any extra genes with the same gene name/allele combination as one already in the IMGT dataset will overwrite the default sequence.
-If you wish to use both in the same rearrangement or ```thimble``` run, use novel naming in the input FASTA file - e.g. the example constant regions added have 'm' and 'h' prefixes (denoting their human or mouse origin).
+If you wish to use both in the same rearrangement or `thimble` run, use novel naming in the input FASTA file - e.g. the example constant regions added have 'm' and 'h' prefixes (denoting their human or mouse origin).

 #### Skipping constant region checks

-For the default loci covered (human and mouse TRA/TRB), ```stitchr``` has a constant region frame-checking function that uses known correctly-translated sequences to infer the right frame (and where appropriate, placement of endogenous stop codons).
-If users wish to override this checks - e.g. if they are providing their own constant region sequences via the `-xg` flag - then ```stitchr``` will instead determine the correct frame of the C terminal domain by finding the one with the longest stretch of amino acids before hitting a stop codon.
+For the default loci covered (human and mouse TRA/TRB), `stitchr` has a constant region frame-checking function that uses known correctly-translated sequences to infer the right frame (and where appropriate, placement of endogenous stop codons).
+If users wish to override this checks - e.g. if they are providing their own constant region sequences via the `-xg` flag - then `stitchr` will instead determine the correct frame of the C terminal domain by finding the one with the longest stretch of amino acids before hitting a stop codon.

 # Thimble  0.3.1

-### Run ```stiTChR``` high-throughput on multiple and paired TCRs
+### Run `stitchr` high-throughput on multiple and paired TCRs

-Instead of running ```stiTChR``` on rearrangements one by one, you can fill out the necessary details into a tab separated file (.tsv) and submit it to ```thimble```.
+Instead of running `stitchr` on rearrangements one by one, you can fill out the necessary details into a tab separated file (.tsv) and submit it to `thimble`.

 The format of the input data is specified in the file 'bulk_input_template.tsv', located in the root directory, with some examples shown in 'bulk_input_example.tsv'.
-All of the recombination-specific fields that can ordinarily be specified at the command line in ```stiTChR``` can be applied per row using ```thimble```, with the exception of species which must be kept the same for all TCRs in a given run.
+All of the recombination-specific fields that can ordinarily be specified at the command line in `stitchr` can be applied per row using `thimble`, with the exception of species which must be kept the same for all TCRs in a given run.

-Note that the input to ```thimble``` can also be used to generate rearrangements for both the alpha and beta chain of a given clonotype on one row, with additional options to link those sequences together (e.g. for gene synthesis).
+Note that the input to `thimble` can also be used to generate rearrangements for both the alpha and beta chain of a given clonotype on one row, with additional options to link those sequences together (e.g. for gene synthesis).
 A number of x2A potential linkers are provided in the Data/linkers.tsv file.
-If custom linkers are desired, you can either edit that linkers file or just enter the nucleotide sequence of the desired linker into the Linker column of the input tsv. ```thimble``` will allow linkers that disrupt the frame (i.e. have a length not divisible by 3) but will throw a warning, so use carefully.
+If custom linkers are desired, you can either edit that linkers file or just enter the nucleotide sequence of the desired linker into the Linker column of the input tsv. `thimble` will allow linkers that disrupt the frame (i.e. have a length not divisible by 3) but will throw a warning, so use carefully.
 5' and 3' sequences can be added to both ends of either chain in a heterodimer, again allowing but throwing a warning if a custom sequence could potentially disrupt the frame.

-By default, ```thimble``` produces linked TCRs in the order 5' - beta chain - linker - alpha chain - 3', as [this has been shown to increase the surface presentation of ectopic TCRs](https://doi.org/10.1038/mtna.2012.52).
+By default, `thimble` produces linked TCRs in the order 5' - beta chain - linker - alpha chain - 3', as [this has been shown to increase the surface presentation of ectopic TCRs](https://doi.org/10.1038/mtna.2012.52).
 However this can still be specified with the 'Link_order' column in the input template file, using 'AB' or 'BA' to refer to 'alpha-beta' or 'beta-alpha' orders respectively.
 Link order is ignored if no linker is provided.

 Any warnings and errors generated on a per-TCR basis are recorded in the final output file; it is recommended that users check this information, to ensure they understand the potential limitations of a specific sequence.